initgrep-com/initgrep.blog/_postCollection/javascript/angular/handle-side-effects-in-angular-ngrx.md

 - ...and if  you have another service, which performs some computation which is supposed to be run when the user interacts with UI such as a click of a button.
 Again, you would inject the service in component, and on `click` of the button, a method of the service is called.

 It works great...
-But if you notice, the component is tighly coupled with the service  and it knows about what operations to perform when a user clicks a button or when an API should be called.
+But if you notice, the component is tighly coupled with the service  and it knows about what operations to perform when a user *clicks a button* or when an API should be called.

-The very first disadvantage of this pattern you would come across is components are hard to test since they are dependent on many services.
-You would also notice that It is almost impossible to reuse the components.
+The very first **disadvantage** of this pattern you would come across is ***components are hard to test since they are dependent on many services***.
+You would also notice that It is almost ***impossible to reuse the components***.

+&nbsp;

-***So what is the alternative approach?***
+***So what is the alternative approach?***...

-The alternative approach is to let components be pure and not responsible for managing the state or performing the unwanted computations.
+The alternative approach is to let components be pure and not responsible for managing the state .
 Instead make them reactive so that when an input data is available, it renders it to UI and when there are UI interactions, it generates the relevant Events.

 That is it...

 The component does not have to know, how the Input data is made available or how the events are handled.

 **The services are nevertheless an important part of the application.
-They still contain all the methods to do various computations or communicate via APIs.
-But now the services are no longer being injected inside the component.**
+They would still contain all the methods to do various computations or communicate via APIs.
+But now they are no longer being injected inside the component.**

 I have already written a post about [ reactive state management using NgRx store, actions, and selectors.](/posts/javascript/angular/state-management-in-angualar-using-ngrx) You can go through it to have an understanding of NgRx state management.

 We discussed the service based approach above.
-Let's see a comparison between the service based design and Implementing NgRx effects.
+Let's see a comparison between the service based design and NgRx effects.

 You might notice fewer elements in play during service based design but don't let it fool you.
-It is better to have create more elements than to have a lousy app.
+It is better to have more elements in application than to have a lousy app.

+&nbsp;

+{% include ads/article-ads.html %}

+&nbsp;

 ### Service based design